secretGeek/til/writing/amateur_mistakes.md

 ![the block](the_block.png)

  * The block is the part of the page where the body text goes.
 It's the page minus the gutter, the margins, the headers and the footers.
-That's THE BLOCK.
+That's THE BLOCK
- * The block shouldn't move up or down or in or out on each page.
+ * The block shouldn't move up or down or in or out on each page
  * Now, imagine this.
 Imagine the page is thin, so thin as to be almost completely translucent.
 Each line of text will have a line of text behind it.
 The lines of text on each side of the paper should be on top of each other.
-And the space between the lines should be completely clear on both sides.
+And the space between the lines should be completely clear on both sides

  * Here is the tricky thing about getting "the block" right....